 This is a common excuse, particularly at the moment, retail is tough, and sales are difficult to predict.
 Find out if it’s the wrong time of the year or when they think they might be looking at adding new products again.
 Make a note to get in touch closer to that time.

 There’s a lot of different advice out there to sell your products, I think as a small business owner your passion and product knowledge will always shine through.
 Independents like to deal with small businesses as it often gives them a chance of stocking something different that is not stocked everywhere else and they like dealing with the business owner as they know their feedback will be heard and they are dealing with someone that really cares.

-Don’t be disheartened if you don’t hear back or you do, and it’s not positive news, there’s lots of different statistics out there but in my experience, it take somewhere between 10-20 emails/calls to get just one reply and there’s no guarantee that they will buy.
+Don’t be disheartened if you don’t hear back or you do, and it’s not positive news, there are lots of different statistics out there but in my experience, it takes somewhere between 10-20 emails/calls to get just one reply and there’s no guarantee that they will buy.
 Doing research and only contacting retailers that you really believe your range would fit in with will really help and should improve these figures a bit.

-If you would like some more personal advice about any aspect of wholesale, please get in touch with me, I offer a free 30 minute discovery call to see if we are a good match and if you would like to work with me I have both one-off sessions and longer programs to offer.
-You can book your call here on my website, email me on email@example.com or DM me on Instagram.
-I also have a Facebook group, Let’s talk -Wholesale, where I share tips, answer questions and am building a community so that when you’re having one of those days where everyone is saying no, we can all support each other and encourage you to get back out there.
+If you would like some more personal advice about any aspect of wholesale, please get in touch with me, I have both one-off sessions and longer programs to offer.
+You can email me on email@example.com or DM me on Instagram.
+I also have a Facebook group, Let’s talk Wholesale, where I share tips, answer questions, and am building a community so that when you’re having one of those days where everyone is saying no, we can all support each other and encourage you to get back out there.